 Crabbing, or gillying as it’s known locally, is a popular pastime in Wells-next-the-Sea.
 If, like us, you have never been crabbing before arriving in Wells-next-the-Sea, the concept is simple.

 Buy your bucket and net from somewhere like the aforementioned Mr C’s, source some bait (called gilly bait) from Arthur Howell Butchers on Staithe Street and then join the families standing on the quay.
 Add some bait to your bucket, lower the net into the water and wait for the crabs to bite.
 If you get lucky you can add your trophy to your bucket filled with seawater until you’ve had enough and you release them back into the water.
 It provides hours of fun!

 Fish and chips on Wells Quay

 Another popular Wells-next-the-Sea activity is eating fish ‘n’ chips on the quay.
 There are two fish and chip shops right on the quay that serve excellent battered cod and piping hot chips, French’s Fish Shop and Plattens Fish and Chips.

 We also ate a lot of ice cream during our time in Wells and can recommend the best place.
 We tried both Wells Ice Cream Company and John’s Rock Shop and can say with confidence that both produce excellent ice cream.
 However, if we had to choose one, it would be John’s – the flavours were multiple and excellent!

 You’ll also find ice cream at the cafe next to the car park at Wells Beach and there’s often an ice cream van parked there too.

-Hiring a beach hut at Wells-next-the-Sea
+Hire a beach hut at Wells-next-the-Sea

 The beach huts that line the beach at Wells are reason enough to visit Norfolk.
 These traditional beach huts are insanely popular in the UK today with some selling for more than the average price of a house.